How database development helps KNSB and speed skating move forward

 Skating worldwide

-Netherlands skating country
+The Netherlands, skating country

-“Qualogy is truly a thinking partner”
+"Qualogy is truly a collaborative partner"

 Jeroen Fredriks